← All Conditions

 Single Incision Each Side, No Chest Drain

 ETS is a short keyhole operation, usually 30 to 45 minutes in total, under general anaesthesia.
 Dr Okiror uses a single small incision on each side of the chest — a single-port approach — through which a fine camera and instruments reach the sympathetic chain, which is then interrupted at the level appropriate to your symptoms.
-Both sides are usually treated in the same operation.
+He performs the operation both thoracoscopically and robotically, using the approach best suited to the individual case.
+Both sides are usually treated in the same operation unless the procedure is being staged.

 Two features make recovery easier than people often expect of chest surgery.
 First, no chest drain is left in afterwards — for many patients the drain is the most uncomfortable and restricting part of conventional chest operations, and avoiding it makes a real difference to the first day or two.
 Second, most people stay just one night.
 That overnight stay is there specifically to make sure pain is properly controlled before you go home, not because the operation itself is major.